Intro-to-Data-and-Viz/Intro-to-Data-and-Viz.github.io/pages/00-introduction.md

 ## Overview

+The course is designed to introduce you to data analytics and visualization by covering a few main topics:

+**Tools**: the tools introduced will be used to complete projects for the course topics.
+**Accessing Data**: this topic will introduce you to many common ways of accessing data, and considerations to be made when doing so.
+**Data Wrangling**: we will discuss common data wrangling issues, share some tools for completing some of the common tasks using python, and begin to think about documentation of our data.
+**Data Visualization**: we ultimately want to tell a story about our data, or improve the audience understanding.
+We will introduce some basic principles of data visualization, give some demonstration about how to use Tableau, and discuss common chart types and their purpose.

 - There *are* suggested prerequisites for this course - students can take the "Are you ready for this course?" questionnaire to review necessary skills/knowledge to get the most out of this course
 - This is a self-paced course with no set order.
 However, it is recommended to start with **Getting Ready** before any of the other modules
 - All assessed materials and class discussion will be submitted through **Moodle**